deladriere/euro-modules/Talkie/readme.md

 Arduino based Talkie Eurorack Module
+Have your modular speak out the CV
 This arduino based module works thanks to a clever library : Talkie from https://github.com/going-digital/Talkie

 Jean-Luc Deladrière, Hanabi SPRL 2006-2014.
 Except where otherwise noted, content on this site is licensed under a cc-by-sa 3.0 license.

+Numbers

 #Functions
-##Mode
+##Bank
-For the moment I have added 4 modes or sound banks :
+For the moment I have added 4 sound banks :
+0:numbers (from 0 to 9) male voice
+1:numbers (from 0 to 9) female voice

-numbers (from minus 9 to 9)
+2:big numbers (from 0 to 9999999)
-voltmeter (reading the CV voltage) frequencemeter (fake mode just saying "Hertz" instead of "Volts") alphabet nato alphabet
+3:voltmeter (reading the CV voltage)
+4:frequencemeter (just saying "Hertz" instead of "Volts") 5:Spell the alphabet
+6:nato alphabet

-I plan to add a 5th mode with a large vocabulary and a 6th mode with weird sounds
+I plan to add a 7th bank with a large vocabulary and a 8th bank with weird sounds random mode

 ##CV